spring-attic/spring-mobile/README.md

 ## Issue Tracking

-Report issues via the [Spring Mobile JIRA].
-While JIRA is preferred, [GitHub issues] are also welcome.
+Report issues via [GitHub issues].
 Understand our issue management process by reading about [the lifecycle of an issue].

 ## Build from Source